 The advantages and disadvantages of having a credit card highly depend on your spending habit and lifestyle.
-If the card doesn’t have features which you think would help a lot, it usually remains unused for months.
-Cancelling your card is a choice.
+If the card doesn’t have features that you think would help a lot, it usually remains unused for months.
+Canceling your card is a choice.
 However, this is a decision you do not do on impulse.

 Before choosing to close your credit card account, here are a few questions you should ask yourself: